 Bisphenol A is also used in everything from compact discs to the lining of cans, as well as other customer products.
 A 2007 report by the organization Environment California showed that when heated, five popular brands of BPA-containing plastic newborn or child bottles leached high levels of bisphenol A.

-In research of lab rats, low levels of BPA were linked to changes in the brain and reproductive system that research workers speak may donate to an increased risk of prostate and breast cancers and ovarian.
+lab rats, low levels of BPA were linked to changes in the brain and reproductive system that research workers speak may donate to an increased risk of prostate and breast cancers and ovarian.

 But of course, this research cited that the amount of BPA is not enough to be dangerous.
 However, early last year, we brought you news via the BBC that 6 manufacturers of babies’ bottles were ordered to remove the controversial chemical from their products following consumer demand.
 And it appears that Denmark and Canada have banned it completely.